Ab9laziz/Final_Year_project/README.md

 ## Setup

-1. Clone the repository.
-2. Change directory to the location of this repository.
-3.Create and start your preferred Python virtual environment.
+1.Create and start your preferred Python virtual environment.
 For more information on how to set up a virtual environment, check the instructions on [this link](https://tutorial.djangogirls.org/en/django_installation/).
-Install the required libraries by running the commands below, by changing to the project directory.
+Install the required libraries by running the command below

         pip install -r requirements.txt

+2.Clone the repository in the directory you have created the environment in.
+3.Change directory to the location of the cloned repository
-6. After installation, run the following command:
+6. On the terminal, run the following command:

         python manage.py migrate

-7. A local ```dbsqlite``` file will be generate at the root of the project.
+7. A local ```dbsqlite``` file will be generated at the root of the project.
 8. Create a superuser by running the ``python manage.py createsuperuser`` and fill in the details.
 9. After creating superuser run ``python manage.py runserver`` open the browser and run  ``127.0.0.1:8000/admin`` , login with the credentials created.
-10. For details of how to get started with django, check out [this link](https://www.djangoproject.com/start/)
-11. In order to work with a virtual environment, check out [this link](https://tutorial.djangogirls.org/en/installation/#pythonanywhere)
+10.On the browser, the address  ''127.0.0.1:8000'' will take you to the landing page.
+11.From there, with the admin credentials you craeted,you can login and be directed to the admin dashboard.

 ## Usage

 To run locally:

     python manage.py runserver

-## Development

-Pull the latest master version:

-    git pull origin master

-Create local development branch and switch to it:

-    git branch {feature_branch_name}
-    git checkout {feature_branch_name}

-Make desired changes then commit the branch.

-    git add .
-    git commit -m "changes to{feature_branch_name}"
-    git push origin {feature_branch_name}
+To see player functionalities, register from the dashboard of the landing page.
+Activate the player as the admin to be able to login To view the trainer dashboard,create a trainer from the admin dashboard To view the m-pesa fee payment use the url-http://127.0.0.1:8000/lipa